-Best known for its water sports in the summer and snow sports in the summer, the McCall area truly is a four season paradise with outdoor fun for all tastes.
+Best known for its water sports in the summer and snow sports in the winter, the McCall area truly is a four season paradise with outdoor fun for all tastes.
 At its center is beautiful Payette Lake, which provides stunning views whether you’re on Main Street or the back roads.
 In the summer, this pristine lake is dotted with boats of all kinds, stand-up paddle boarders, and lake cruisers, as well as swimmers and sun seekers enjoying the white sand beaches.

 Each winter the community welcomes thousands for the annual Winter Carnival—famous for its snow sculptures.
 McCall is also home to Brundage Mountain Ski Resort, which receives an annual snowfall of about 300 inches, making it one of the best locations in the Pacific Northwest for powder hounds and beginners alike.